Skip to content

 Serene Landscapes and Natural Diversity

-The short Pikey Peak showcases the diverse landscapes of Nepal, from dense forests of rhododendron, pine, and oak to terraced fields and high-altitude pastures.
-Each section of the trail presents a unique blend of natural beauty, from the vibrant blossoms of rhododendrons in spring to the golden hues of harvested fields in autumn.
+The short Pikey Peak showcases the diverse landscapes of Nepal, from dense rhododendron, pine, and oak forests to terraced fields and high-altitude pastures.
+Each section of the trail presents a unique blend of natural beauty, from the vibrant rhododendron blossoms in spring to the golden hues of harvested fields in autumn.

 As you ascend towards Short Pikey Peak, the terrain shifts to more rugged and open landscapes, offering sweeping views of rolling hills and valleys.
 The trail is rich in biodiversity, and trekkers might spot Himalayan wildlife, including musk deer, Himalayan Thar, and various bird species.